-The Children's Board considered many factors when setting the fiscal year 2018 budget and millage rate.
+The Children's Board considered many factors when setting the fiscal year 2019 budget and millage rate.
 The Children's Board promotes the well-being of children and families by uniting community partners, investing in innovative opportunities, and leading the county in best practices-so the whole community can realize its full potential.
 The organization funds programs and services for children and families throughout Hillsborough County.
 The primary result of Children's Board funding is that children are healthy and have acquired the developmental foundations needed to succeed in school and in life.

 The Children's Board strategically funds faith based and non-profit organizations for services, personnel, programs, and supports that are proven to improve the lives of children and families.
 The Children's Board also funds training, technical assistance, capacity building, neighborhood initiatives and advocacy activities to create positive community conditions that benefit children and families.
 The Children's Board identifies child, family, and community needs; determines the best programs and services to fund; selects and contracts with the best program/service providers; and monitors program performance.
-The Children's Board is provided for technical assistance and training to support providers.
+The Children's Board evaluates the impact of its programs and participates in service and systems planning.
+Staff support is provided for technical assistance and training to support providers.

-The Hillsborough County Property Appraiser's Office reassessed Just Values for market value increases on the 2018 tax rolls presented to the taxing authorities.
-Accordingly, ad valorem revenues for the Children's Board are budgeted to increase by \$3.8 million for a total of \$41.6 million for fiscal year 2019 with a millage rate remaining at .4589.
+The Hillsborough County Property Appraiser's Office reassessed Just Values for market value increases on the 2019 tax rolls presented to the taxing authorities.
+Accordingly, ad valorem revenues for the Children's Board are budgeted to increase by \$3.8 million for a total of \$45.5 million for fiscal year 2020 with a millage rate remaining at .4589.

-The continuation of the Children's Board Strategic Investment plan and current economic conditions were considered when adopting the general fund budget for fiscal year 2019.
-The total budget for FY 2019 is \$47.7 million, a net increase of 21.4 percent over the final 2018 budget of \$39.3 million.
-The Children's Board will appropriate \$3.2 million from fund balance in fiscal year 2019.
+The continuation of the Children's Board Strategic Investment plan and current economic conditions were considered when adopting the general fund budget for fiscal year 2020.
+The total budget for FY 2020 is \$51.9 million, a net increase of 8.79 percent over the final 2019 budget of \$47.7 million.
+The Children's Board will appropriate \$3.5 million from fund balance in fiscal year 2020.